Daily Current Affairs Quiz

 The European Union participates as a permanent invitee (since 1981 Ottawa Summit) without full voting status, sometimes called a “non-enumerated member.”
 The G7 originated as the G6 at the Rambouillet Summit in France on 15-17 November 1975; Canada joined at San Juan, Puerto Rico in June 1976.
 Russia was admitted in 1998 to form the G8 but was suspended indefinitely in March 2014 following the annexation of Crimea.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: UPSC tests the G7 vs G20 distinction carefully — G20 includes India, China, Brazil, and other emerging economies while G7 is limited to advanced economies.
+| 📌 Exam Tip | UPSC tests the G7 vs G20 distinction carefully — G20 includes India, China, Brazil, and other emerging economies while G7 is limited to advanced economies.
 Prelims 2023 asked about G7 composition.
+Also distinguish from the Quad (US, India, Japan, Australia) — note Australia is in the Quad but not the G7. |

 Question 12 of 30